classner/caffe-brewer/README.md

 This is still quite a hassle, but there is unfortunately no other portable way to my knowledge.
 If you know another good way, please send me a pull request to have others also benefit of your findings!

+## Running the tests

+All enabled tests pass on Windows and Linux.
+Just a remark: the default database size is set to 1TB for the tests!
+At least on Windows, some LMDB tests do not pass if you do not have at least 1TB space available on the harddrive with the temp folder.

 __Have fun brewing!__